Albuquerque Spousal & Child Support Attorneys

 - The number of children involved.

 Under certain conditions, the court may deviate from the above formula.
-For instance, if the court deems that the guidelines unjust for a particular case or that a case involves special circumstances, it may deviate from the standard guidelines and formula for awarding child support.
+For instance, if the court deems that the guidelines are unjust for a particular case or that a case involves special circumstances, it may deviate from the standard guidelines and formula for awarding child support.

 In general, the obligation to pay child support will continue until the child turns 18 or until the court decrees that payments should stop.